Moms and stepmoms often do the same job but are often seen very differently. Why is that? What makes being a stepmom hard?

 Moms love their children when they are good and even when they are bad.
 She will forgive them even if they forgot to give her a card.
 She goes to the games and cheers just as loud as the other moms.
 She drives her children everywhere because she can.

 These are many of the same things stepmoms will do for their stepchildren.
-They give and often receive nothing back in return, not even a thank you for being there.
+They give while receiving nothing in return, not even a thank you for being there.
 The reason that it is so much harder for stepmoms than it is for moms is that stepmoms will often feel like an outsider.
 She tries to fit in but there is always something missing.
 The fit isn’t quite right.
 What is it?
 It’s time.
 It’s history.
 It’s a feeling that she matters to her stepchildren no matter what happens.
 She wants to learn to love them but sometimes, circumstances make it hard for everyone to be free to do so.

 Stepfamilies don’t have more or less issues than traditional families.
 They are just different.
 And therefore they need different set of rules, tools and skills to fix them.